Minimum age: 16

 Re-taking the theory exam: It is possible to re-take the theory exam on the same day should you not reach the required grade.
 Please be aware that you will not sit the same exam paper twice.

 However if you do not pass within these 2 papers, you will need to re-attend on a seperate day and an additional charge will apply.

 With sufficient notice we can arrange exams at our Poole location on an adhoc basis, simply complete the form below.

-Can't make any of our dates or location options?
+Can't get to our location for your exam?
 All is not lost, though we would love to have you visit us to take your exam; you can infact take your exam at any VHF/SRC marine radio centre in the UK.
 Just go to 'Find an RYA Training Centre' to find a location near you.

 On successful completion of the assessment (practical & written paper) the VHF application form will be sent to the RYA along with your passport photo and certificate fee.
 The RYA certification department will then post your RYA VHF certificate directly to you.

 The operators licence (Short Range Certificate) you will receive is for Class D radios, the type fitted to most leisure craft.
 It is generally accepted internationally for operators on British flagged boats, but to operate a radio on a foreign craft you should contact the appropriate national authority.

 Please allow 21 days for your certificate to be processed by the RYA.
 If you require your certificate urgently you can apply for 'FAST-TRACK' which will guarantee a 2 working day turn-around from the date the RYA receives your application.